Mahyarazad/shooping-app/README.md

-# shooping-app
+# Shopping-app
-This is the blue print of a shopping application with React native
+This is the blueprint of a shopping application with React native